George H. Bender

-George Harrison Bender (September 29, 1896 – June 18, 1961) was an American Republican politician from Ohio.
-He served in the United States House of Representatives from 1939 to 1949 and 1951 to 1954.
-He also served in the U.S. Senate from 1954 to 1957.
+George Harrison Bender (September 29, 1896 – June 18, 1961) was an American politician who served as a U.S. Senator for Ohio from 1954 to 1957.
+A member of the Republican Party, he previously served in the United States House of Representatives from 1939 to 1949 and again from 1951 to 1954.

 Early life

-George was born in Cleveland to Czech immigrants Joseph Bender, an employee at General Electric, and Anna Šírová (1866–1933).
+George was born in Cleveland, Ohio, to Czech immigrants Joseph Bender, an employee at General Electric, and Anna Šírová (1866–1933).
 Anna was born in Fryšava pod Žákovou horou to Jan Šír and Anna Slámová, baptized under the Calvinist Helvetian Reform church in Nové Město na Moravě.
 Bender attended West Commerce High School, graduating in 1914.
 Bender was of Czech descent.

 With an early interest in politics, at 15, he collected 10,000 signatures on a petition encouraging former president Theodore Roosevelt to run for the presidency in 1912.
 Bender presented the petition to Roosevelt personally and was rewarded when Roosevelt wrote him with news of his candidacy for the Republican presidential nomination, shortly before it was publicly announced.
 In 1916, Bender served as a delegate to the abortive Progressive Party convention, which voted to dissolve rather than nominate its own presidential candidate.
 During the November election, Bender campaigned for Republican Party candidates.
 His shifting party orientation reflected the internal divisions between "progressive" and "Old Guard" Republicans from 1912 to 1916.

-Family life

-In 1920, he married Edna Eckhardt; they had two daughters.
-During his life and political career, Bender held a series of jobs and began a number of business ventures to support his family.
-His business career included stints as a department store advertising manager, manager of the Cleveland Stadium, and proprietor of a start-up business, the Bender Insurance Company.
-However, politics remained his only genuine interest.

-State politics
+Career

+Ohio General Assembly and magazines (1920–1938)

 In 1920, as a Republican, he became the youngest person to win a seat in the Ohio Senate to that time.
 Serving until 1930, he had limited influence.
 He pushed unsuccessfully for the introduction of teacher tenure.
 Initially a strong supporter of Prohibition, he changed his attitude after the police had received an anonymous tip and raided his house in search of liquor.
 They found nothing, but Bender thereafter vehemently opposed the alcohol ban.
 In 1934, he founded the National Republican and the Ohio Republican magazines, which he also edited and published.